Dev (Bengali actor)

-Deepak Adhikari (born 25 December 1982), known by his stage name Dev, is an Indian actor, producer, singer and film writer, known for his works in Bengali cinema and more recently, a politician.
+Deepak Adhikari (born 25 December 1982), known by his stage name Dev, is an Indian actor, producer, singer and screenwriter, known for his works in Bengali cinema and more recently, a politician.
+He has also been a Member of Parliament in the Lok Sabha representing Ghatal (Lok Sabha constituency) since 2014, as a candidate from the All India Trinamool Congress party.
 He owns the production house Dev Entertainment Ventures.

 Born in Keshpur, he made his acting debut in the 2006 film Agnishapath opposite Rachna Banerjee.
 Dev faced flak after the film was released, and it turned out to be a critical and commercial flop.
 His starring role in I Love You (2007) opposite Payal Sarkar was his breakthrough.
 Directed by Ravi Kinagi, the film was critically unsuccessful, but was commercially successful and was quick to resurrect his career.
-Despite the success, Dev didn't get any work for the next fourteen months.
+Despite the success, Dev did not get any work for the next fourteen months.